ruhtrArthur/RTR-Clothing-Fit-Prediction/README.md

 # Predicting Clothing Item Fit
-USF MSDS Machine Learning Lab - Group Project
+USF MSDS Machine Learning Lab - Group Project (this README file is prepared by Esther Liu)

 #### Data: Rent The Runway Clothing Fit Feedback
 Rent the Runway is a billion dollar clothing rental service that's trying to transform how women shop